Updated 23 August 2017

-This year’s concentrated inspection campaigns by port state authorities start on 1 September 2017 and will focus on safety of navigation and ECDIS in particular, and crew familiarisation for enclosed space entry.
+This year’s concentrated inspection campaigns by port state authorities start on 1 September 2017 and will focus on safety of navigation, life-saving appliances and crew familiarisation for enclosed space entry.

 Port state authorities have announced the following concentrated inspection campaigns (CICs), lasting three months from 1 September to 30 November 2017:

-The Riyadh MoU on Port State Control in the Gulf Region, which covers the six Gulf states of Oman, UAE, Qatar, Bahrain, Kuwait, and Saudi Arabia, has announced that their three month concentrated CIC campaign in 2017 will focus on crew familiarisation for enclosed space entry.
-The Riyadh MoU CIC is aimed at verifying compliance with the applicable requirements of the SOLAS, STCW, MLC and ILO Conventions.
+The Riyadh MoU, which covers the six Gulf states of Oman, UAE, Qatar, Bahrain, Kuwait, and Saudi Arabia, has announced that its CIC in 2017 will focus on crew familiarisation for enclosed space entry.
+The CIC is aimed at verifying compliance with the applicable requirements of the SOLAS, STCW, MLC and ILO Conventions.

-The Riyadh port state control officers will use the this questionnaire during their inspections.
+The Riyadh PSCOs will use this questionnaire during their inspections.

 Gard’s Members and clients are encouraged to become familiar with the CIC criteria prior to the commencement of the campaigns.
 As most of the Maritime Administrations have delegated the certification of ships under IMO Conventions and Codes to the classification societies, we also recommend contacting ships’ classification societies to obtain more detailed information on typical survey procedures related to the announced CICs.